thezeroalpha/vim-schemer/README.md

 * two `<Plug>` mappings, with no default mapping:
     * `<Plug>SchemerSynstack` to echo the highlight groups of the word under the cursor
     * `<Plug>SchemerEdit` to open the '.schemer' file for the current colorscheme.
 Assumes the '.schemer' file is in ~/.vim/colors.

+This plugin is not meant to be compatible with everything that can run Vim.
+If you don't set `termguicolors`, the colors used will be approximations.
+That's fine for me, but might not be fine for you.

+It's also likely slower and less efficient than it could be.

 ## Why?
 I like making my own colorschemes, I don't like dealing with Vim's syntax.